 Between Magento vs Shopify, the former provides a wider choice of templates.

 When it comes to Magento, it offers a more limited collection of templates.
-Only one out of 14 is free while others don’t share the same level of customizability and design.
+Only 4 out of 10 are free while others don’t share the same level of customizability and design.
 They are generally dated with mundane designs.
 However, the open-source feature of Magento enables you to design a template from scratch.

 For each subscription tier, Shopify provides both phone and online support.
 Its staff is helpful and responsive while live chat response is within a minute.